-Figure 13 reports net effects across different household types.
+Figure 14 reports net effects across different household types.
 "Elderly" households are those with a household head age 65 or older, no more than two adults, and no children present.
 "Poverty" and "Low income" refer to households with income below 100% and 200% of FPL, respectively.

-Reflecting the strong progressivity seen earlier, 90% of households living below the poverty line are benefited by the policy.
-The mean NFB in this group is \$342 per household (2.9% of income).
+Reflecting the strong progressivity seen earlier, 88% of households living below the poverty line are benefited by the policy.
+Among households in poverty, the average net benefit is \$311 per household or about 2.8% of average household income.

-Household income is not the sole determinate of policy effects.
+Household income is not the sole determinant of policy effects.
 This is evidenced by comparing results for the "Minority" and "Elderly" groups.
-Household income as a percentage of FPL is similar for the two groups, but minority households see significantly larger positive effects: mean NFB of \$174 versus just \$7 for elderly households.
+Household income as a percentage of FPL is similar for the two groups, but minority households see significantly larger positive effects: mean NFB of \$148 versus just \$2 for elderly households.
 This is likely due to differences in household composition and resulting dividend allotment.

-Figure 13 - Percent of households benefited, by household type
+Figure 14 - Percentage of households benefited, by household type